telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/custom-views/custom-view.md

 ---
-title: Create Custom View Inheriting Built-In View
+title: Create Custom Views by Inheriting Built-In Views
-page_title: Create Custom View Inheriting Built-In View | Kendo UI Scheduler
+page_title: Create Custom Views by Inheriting Built-In Views | Kendo UI Scheduler
 description: "Learn how to inherit some of the built-in views and implement specific custom logic in a Kendo UI Scheduler widget."
+previous_url: /controls/scheduling/scheduler/how-to/custom-view
 slug: howto_create_custom_view_inheriting_builtinview_scheduler
 ---

-# Create Custom Views Inheriting Built-In Views
+# Create Custom Views by Inheriting Built-In Views

-The example below demonstrates how to inherit some of the built-in views and implement specific custom logic in the Kendo UI Scheduler widget.
+The following example demonstrates how to inherit some of the built-in views and implement specific custom logic in the Kendo UI Scheduler widget.

 ###### Example